Tennessee Tribune

 The Tennessee Tribune is an African-American newspaper in Nashville, Tennessee.
-It is the only statewide newspaper in the United States,its circulation is statewide - Nashville, Chattanooga, Knoxville and Memphis, Tennessee.
+It is the only statewide African-American newspaper in the United States, and its circulation is statewide.
+It is circulated in Nashville, Chattanooga, Knoxville and Memphis.
 It was founded in 1991 by Rosetta Irvin Miller-Perry.

 Miller-Perry received the Lifetime Achievement Award from the National Newspaper Publishers Association in 2019.